Career : 1984 - 1986

 However, a knee injury disrupted the early part of his second year, and after that, his confidence deserted him.
 Unable to string together consistent performances, Ralph became somewhat disillusioned with AFL football and was delisted after the 1986 season - although not before bowing out on a high note by playing in Carlton Reserves' victory over Footscray at the MCG on Grand Final day, in front of an enormous crowd that eventually exceeded 100,000.
 By then, Ralph had played 21 senior matches for the Blues, for a respectable return of 72 goals.

 After departing Princes Park, Ralph returned to Claremont where he soon found form again for the Tigers.
 In his last two seasons back home in 1987 and 1988, he notched a total of 150 goals (75 in each).
-During 1988 he transferred to Glenelg in South Australia, and while playing for the Bays, had the enormous good fortune of winning the national weekly numbers game Lotto - a stroke of good fortune that saw him collect $882,849.
+During 1988 he transferred to Glenelg in South Australia (30 goals from 14 games), and while playing for the Bays, had the enormous good fortune of winning the national weekly numbers game Lotto - a stroke of good fortune that saw him collect $882,849.
 The money win wasn't enough to keep him in SA as he moved back to Claremont in the later part of the 1989 season, just in time to help them to another premiership.

 Career Highlights1984 - Seniors Leading Goalkicker 55 goals